philipptempel/academic-kickstart/content/publication/trautwein-2018/index.md

 publishDate: '2020-09-24T13:46:57.843455Z'
 publication_types:
   - 1
+abstract: >
-abstract: In this paper, an approach to capture and visualize the impact of a geometrical adjustments of a cabledriven parallel robot is presented.
+  In this paper, an approach to capture and visualize the impact of a geometrical adjustments of a cable-driven parallel robot is presented.
 This method combines the precision of an analytic description with the efficiency of numeric methods.
 The translational workspace of the robot, corresponding to a set of geometrical parameters, is determined by a piecewise assembly of boundary segments.
 The intersections of